-''' int function(Ihandle self, int c, char after); [in C] elem:edit(c: number, after: string) -> (ret: number) [in IupLua3 elem:edit_cb(c: number, after: string) -> (ret: number) [in IupL '''
+''' int function(Ihandle self, int c, char after); [in C] elem:edit_cb(c: number, after: string) -> (ret: number) [in Lua] '''

 text: Represents the new text value.
 This is the same callback definition as for the IupText.

 CARET_CB: Action generated when the caret/cursor position is changed.
 Valid only when EDITBOX=YES.